 The clock is also ticking on claims for your vehicle and any other personal belongings damaged in the crash.
 Just like with personal injuries, Missouri car accident laws give you five years to file a lawsuit for property damage.
 This covers the cost of repairing your car or, if it’s totaled, getting compensation for its value.
 It also applies to other items that might have been damaged, like a laptop or phone.
 It’s smart to handle your property damage claim alongside your injury claim to keep everything organized and ensure you don’t miss this important deadline.
 Acting promptly helps you get the funds you need for repairs or replacement without unnecessary delays.

-Special Deadlines for Claims Against Government Entities
+Shorter Deadlines for Claims Against the Government

 Things get a lot more complicated if your accident involved a government vehicle, like a city bus or a state-owned truck.
 The rules for suing a government entity are completely different and much stricter.
 You must provide a formal notice of your claim within 90 days of the accident.
 This isn’t a lawsuit—it’s a required first step before you can even consider filing one.
 This 90-day window is incredibly short, and missing it can permanently bar you from seeking compensation.
 Because these cases are so complex, it’s a good idea to contact an attorney immediately if a government employee was involved in your accident.